brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] The process other routing is never called.
     - [Bugfix] The cookie editor needs to be "initialized" prior usage.
     - [Bugfix] Wrong meta data, when using dual output.
-    - [Bugfix] Missing css definitions for label.
+    - [Bugfix] Missing CSS definitions for label.
     - [Bugfix] Unwanted re-enabling of the source generation.
     - [Bugfix] Environment check may fail